Skip to content

 Custom MM skills also support skill conditions.
 If any of the skill conditions is not met, the skill won't cast and no mana will be consumed.

-Using skill modifiers inside MM custom skills โ€‹
+Retrieving MMO skill modifiers inside MythicMobs skills โ€‹

 WARNING